ChristianJoohs/Argon2-passwordgenerator/README.md

     thisisasalt

 Time is roughly the number of iterations, RAM is the used memory for the hashing and Processors is the number of processors that are used in the calculation.
 You can choose more processors than your machine has.
 E.g. entering two times the processor number than your machine has makes the program work with half of your entered number (because there aren't more processors available), but the computation takes double the time.
 It therefore increases the time analogous to just increasing the "time"-parameter.
 But don't fear that you **have** to have the numbers of processors so that the algorithm even works.
+With the amount of RAM, you have to watch out for too large numbers.
+If you allocate so much RAM, that your machine has to use all of it's free RAM, it is going to use it's swap memory, then you can potentially make your machine so slow and blocked, that you have to reset it.
+Choosing even more RAM will definitely block your machine.
+So choose a reasonable amount of RAM (below a GiB, because modern Smartphones even have at least 4 GiB) to circumvent that.
 Choosing a weird RAM parameter is harder to guess of course... just saying.

 ## Example
 This is an example for a hashing output with different "purpose salts".\
 salt: thisisasalt, time: 3, RAM: 376985 KiB, #processors: 2, 20 characters, no capitalization, no special character.
+    masterpassword: easypassword    salt:
 	easypassword		->	b034d36e56c4ed444aef
+    masterpassword: easypassword    salt: gmx
 	easypasswordgmx		->	d27f71f5bed17a32e18f
+    masterpassword: easypassword    salt: gmx1
 	easypasswordgmx1	->	4ece6fa9e8913a505780
+    masterpassword: easypassword    salt: yahoo
 	easypasswordyahoo	->	f53b36683c18af138261

 Since this is intended for password usage and the output is just hexadecimal strings, it comes with the option of choosable length (only even numbers), capitalization of the first letter (to have at least one) and a special symbol option (the last character is converted to "$", also to have at least one).
 This is still secure, because one can choose really long passwords that are in itself not guessable.
+As one can see, even the masterpasswords (plus salts) that just differ by one character are hashed into completely different hashes.

 ## Usage
 Start the program using python.
 If it finds a working configuration file, you are asked, how long your hashed password should be.